magicmarc/marks-reverie/src/content/posts/Act_I_Dinner_Table_Chaos.md

 *(Mark's face flushes crimson.
 He drops his eyes, fiddling with his napkin.
 Will sips his wine, casual, as if he hadn't just skewered him.)*

 **AMBER** *(clapping her hands suddenly, forcing brightness)*:
 Alright, that's enough philosophy with pasta.
 We're not auditioning for Love Actually.
-I blame myself—I've clearly been reading too many soppy novels.
+I blame myself - I've clearly been reading too many soppy novels.

 **WAI** *(grinning, relieved)*:
 Yeah, and you're no Keira Knightley, trust me.

 **AMBER** *(snorting)*:
-Better than you— you're more Saturday morning cartoon than leading man.
+Better than you - you're more Saturday morning cartoon than leading man.

 *(While Amber and Wai bicker, the camera lingers on Mark's uneasy expression and Will's sly, satisfied smile, the Sydney night glowing outside like a silent witness.)*